Psychlist1972/InternetOfStrangerThings/README.md

 This demo is something I built for a couple keynotes in Fall 2016, based upon the great Netflix series Stranger Things.
 It includes embedded technology, UWP speech recognition, some basic electronics, natural language understanding via LUIS, and a bot via the Microsoft Bot Framework.
 To round it all out, we even have a little bit of carpentry and wallpaper hanging. :)

+Hosted on GitHub just to make it easy for you to get the source.
+I don't expect to do any updates to this code.

 ![](https://c2.staticflickr.com/6/5604/30383497196_407b6e2f09_o.gif)

 ![](https://c1.staticflickr.com/9/8556/30302533082_fa330c3f92_o.gif)